RoneoOrg/hugo-shortcode-roneo-collection/README.md

 ## Contribute

 **Code contributions are welcome**, and the main place for development is [this Gitlab repo](https://gitlab.com/Roneo/hugo-shortcode-roneo-collection).
-You can use[this Github repo](https://github.com/RoneoOrg/hugo-shortcode-roneo-collection) too.
+You can use [this Github repo](https://github.com/RoneoOrg/hugo-shortcode-roneo-collection) too.

 **Please star this repo** on [Github](https://github.com/RoneoOrg/hugo-shortcode-roneo-collection) or [Gitlab](https://gitlab.com/Roneo/hugo-shortcode-roneo-collection), to help this project gain some visibility and reach new contributors.